-In File > Preferences > Security, you'll find the Security window.
+You can access the Security window by typing 'Security' into the Find Anything search on the dashboard.
 Along with some standard security-related preferences, here you will find a full list of users with login access to your onCourse application and data, along with the different user roles you have defined within onCourse.

 The first section is called 'Settings', containing onCourse's main security related preferences, including rules around enforcing two-factor authentication.
 You have the following preferences to switch on or off: